How to Bypass Screen Time Restrictions in 2025: 6 Ways Kids Bypass iOS Parental Controls

 Type the following YouTube URL into the URL box: https://www.youtube.com.
 It has to be exact or it won’t work.

 It’s also possible to watch YouTube videos through the iMessage widget.
-There’s no way to stop this other than to remove iMessage from the “always allowed” list, just like we’ve shown in the “stop access to iMessage via screenshot” section.
+There’s no way to stop this other than to remove iMessage from the “always allowed” list, just like we showed in the “stop access to iMessage via screenshot” section.

 Final Thoughts

 We hope this guide has opened your eyes to what your kids might still be up to after downtime starts.
-Although Apple’s screen time feature is super handy, there are a couple of loose ends Apple needs to fix.
-Thankfully, you can take a few more steps to ensure your children remain safe online and stay within the limits that you’ve set.
+Although Apple’s Screen Time feature is super handy, there are a couple of loose ends Apple needs to fix.
+Thankfully, you can take a few steps to ensure your children remain safe online and stay within the limits you’ve set.

 If you want something more bulletproof, with additional features and options, you might be better off with a third-party parental control app.
 Take a look at our list of the best parental control apps for iPhone and iPad.

-What do you think of Apple screen time?
+What do you think of Apple Screen Time?
 Do you know of another way your child can bypass the restrictions?
-Do you think Apple should invest more time into perfecting screen time?
+Do you think Apple should invest more time in perfecting Screen Time?
 Let us know in the comment section and, as always, thank you for reading.

 FAQ: How to Remove Screen Time Restrictions

-Kids can use an app like AnyUnlock to unlock the screen time without needing a password.
+Kids can use an app like AnyUnlock to unlock Screen Time without needing a password.